 About Mesa Verde National Park

-Mesa Verde National Park or “green table” national park is a breathtaking Native American site dotted with over 4,000 archaeological treasures, including 600 exceptionally well preserved cliff dwellings dating back to 600 AD.
+Mesa Verde National Park or Green Table National Park, is a breathtaking indigenous American site in the United States.
+Dotted with over 4,000 archaeological treasures, including 600 exceptionally well preserved cliff dwellings, Mesa Verde dates back to 600 AD.

 The National Park Service website contains a variety of itinerary suggestions for different timescales.
 There are plans to replace the Far View Visitor Centre with a new centre and research facility in the entrance to the park.
-It is also well worth looking up opening times as many of the attractions are seasonal.
+Be aware it is also well worth looking up opening times as many of the attractions are seasonal.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.